freeCodeCamp/freeCodeCamp/guide/english/java/index.md

     }

 **N.B.** Keep in mind in Java file name should be the **exact same name of the public class** in order to compile!
+This means that the public class, HelloWorld, should also be the same as the Java file name, HelloWorld.java.

 Now open the terminal / Command Prompt.
 Change your current directory in the terminal / Command Prompt to the directory where your file is located.
 And compile the file :